ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 * Kernel arguments

-* Coordinate parameters (such as ``blockDim.z``) that were not initialized by the hardware, etc. and may account for some of our ‘remote’ read requests (**17.5.4**), for example, reading from CPU DRAM
+* Coordinate parameters (such as ``blockDim.z``) that were not initialized by the hardware, etc. and may account for some of our "remote" read requests (**17.5.4**), for example, reading from CPU DRAM

 The above list is not exhaustive, nor are all of these guaranteed to be